Introduction: Ongoing amelioration of semiconductor nano-crystal in chemical sensing

 Objective: The aim of this model is to detect formalin at a high level of sensitivity.

-Method: This sensor model has been designed and simulated in COMSOL MULTIPHYSICS to analyze the sensing performance
+Methods: This sensor model has been designed and simulated in COMSOL multiphysics to analyze